1MaxSon/code-capture/README.md

 Upon capture, a file save dialog appears letting you save the screenshot in your preferred format.

 ---

-## API Details

-This plugin is implemented as an EditorPlugin script (`code_capture.gd`) and uses:

-- `MenuButton` and `PopupMenu` for UI.
-- `CodeEdit` to manipulate and duplicate code text.
-- `SubViewport` to render the code snippet to an image.
-- `FileDialog` for saving the screenshot.

-The plugin also copies the editor font to the project folder (`editor_font` dir) if needed, ensuring consistent font rendering in screenshots.

----
 `By 1MaxSøn`

 Enjoy capturing your code beautifully!